v-kasukurthi/AeroSparkAnalyzer/README.md

 Here are insights based on the confusion matrix and metrics:

 Confusion Matrix:

 True Negative (TN): 1,547,036 flights were correctly predicted as not delayed.
 False Positive (FP): 53,062 flights were incorrectly predicted as delayed.
 False Negative (FN): 129,194 flights were incorrectly predicted as not delayed.
 True Positive (TP): 329,116 flights were correctly predicted as delayed.

 Metrics:

-Prevalence:The prevalence of delayed flights in the dataset is 22%.
+Prevalence: The prevalence of delayed flights in the dataset is 22%.
 This means that 22% of the flights in the dataset are actually delayed.
 Sensitivity (Recall): The model correctly identifies 72% of the delayed flights.
 This is the proportion of true positives among all actual positives.
-Specificity (Especificity):The model correctly identifies 97% of the flights that are not delayed.
+Specificity (Especificity): The model correctly identifies 97% of the flights that are not delayed.
 This is the proportion of true negatives among all actual negatives.
-Precision (Positive Predictive Value - PPV):Among the flights predicted as delayed by the model, 86% are actually delayed.
+Precision (Positive Predictive Value - PPV): Among the flights predicted as delayed by the model, 86% are actually delayed.
-Accuracy:The overall accuracy of the model is 91%, which is the proportion of correct predictions (both delayed and not delayed) among all predictions.
+Accuracy: The overall accuracy of the model is 91%, which is the proportion of correct predictions (both delayed and not delayed) among all predictions.

 Insights:
 - The model performs well in terms of accuracy (91%), indicating that it correctly predicts whether a flight is delayed or not in the majority of cases.